A 10-Year Retirement Planning Checklist

 At this stage, John from AARP says, you might consider investing part of your portfolio in an annuity.
 These insurance contracts turn your savings into future income, which can be guaranteed to last your entire life.
 They can also grow your savings during these last few years before you retire and start collecting income, often with a guaranteed return and protection against market losses.
 Annuities have considerable surrender charge penalties if you cancel before the contract ends, though.
 Don’t buy one unless you can commit to the timeline.

 If you plan to retire before qualifying for Medicare at age 65, decide now how you’ll maintain health insurance coverage.
-Your job could offer COBRA, allowing you to extend the same health insurance for another 18 months.
+Your job may offer COBRA, allowing you to continue your health insurance for an additional 18 months.
 Your premiums will increase because your employer will no longer have to chip in.

 If you’re married and your spouse has insurance at work, see if you could enroll in that plan.
 Finally, Affordable Care Act plans are available.
 The premiums are based on age and are more expensive for someone near retirement.
-However, a government subsidy is in place through 2025, so the premiums cannot cost more than 8.5% of your annual income for a silver, or moderate-level, plan.
+However, the enhanced government subsidies expired at the end of 2025.
+In 2026, premiums for a silver plan can exceed 8.5% of your annual income for many people, which is often significantly higher even without the previous caps that limited costs.

 3 years: Give your retirement a tryout